-* Important notice regarding the entrance examination conducted in the winter of FY2022 (January 2023)
+* Important notice regarding the entrance examination conducted in the summer of FY2023

-* Notice regarding the English proficiency evaluation for the entrance examination conducted in the winter of FY2022 (January 2023)
+* Notice regarding the English proficiency evaluation for the entrance examination conducted in the summer of FY2023

 Please see “Schedule of Admissions” for details: https://www.nig.ac.jp/nig/phd-program/admissions-top/admissions/schedule-of-admissions